aws-samples/simple-smart-mirror/README.md

 The main user interaction happens between the Echo Device and the user, where commands are sent over bluetooth to the Alexa Gadget (Raspberry Pi).

-To make this truly an learning experience - instead of giving out all building blocks there are guided challenges - add or customize existing functionality for example invocation word, clock function or timer.
+To make this truly an learning experience we do not hand you the full solution, but provide guided challenges.
+These challenges will help you to add or customize existing functionality for example invocation word, clock function or timer.

 ## Repository structure